elite3312/smart_contract/README.md

 ### ABI and bytecode

-The byte code is the binary representation of the contract.
+The byte code is the binary representation of the contract interface with the outside.
-THe ABI is human readable text that represents the contract.
+THe ABI is human readable text that represents the contract interface with the outside.

 For example: